faresgasmi/chatbot-assurance/README.md

-AI Chatbot for MAGHREBIA Home Insurance

-This project is an AI chatbot designed to help users understand the home insurance services offered by MAGHREBIA, a Tunisian insurance company.

-The chatbot uses Retrieval-Augmented Generation (RAG) with FAISS and a local AI model (Ollama) to answer user questions using information extracted from insurance documents.

-The goal is to provide clear and helpful answers about home insurance coverage, guarantees, and services.

-🚀 Features

-🤖 AI chatbot specialized in MAGHREBIA home insurance

-🔎 Semantic search using FAISS vector database

-🧠 AI responses generated with Ollama (LLaMA models)

-📄 Document processing and text chunking

-⚡ Fast retrieval of relevant insurance information

-⚙️ How It Works

-The main insurance document is processed and divided into smaller sections.

-Each section is split into text chunks.

-These chunks are converted into vector embeddings using Sentence Transformers.

-The embeddings are stored in a FAISS index.

-When a user asks a question:

-The system searches for the most relevant chunks.

-The AI model uses this context to generate a response.

-This approach ensures that answers are based on real company information.

-🛠 Technologies Used

-Python

-Sentence Transformers

-FAISS (Vector Search)

-Ollama (Local LLM)

-Retrieval-Augmented Generation (RAG)

-📁 Project Structure
-project/
-│
-├── assurance_complet.txt
-├── data/                  # Structured insurance documents
-├── chunks/                # Text chunks used for RAG ├── chatbot_rag.py         # Chatbot script
-├── embeddings.faiss       # Vector database
-└── README.md
-💬 Example

-User question

-Does MAGHREBIA home insurance cover theft?

-Chatbot answer

-Yes.
-The home insurance policy includes protection against theft, such as burglary, forced entry, and damage caused during a theft.
-📌 Goal of the Project

-This project demonstrates how to build a domain-specific AI assistant using modern AI tools such as RAG, vector databases, and local LLMs.

-It shows how AI can help improve customer support and information access in the insurance sector.
+<h1>MAGHREBIA Insurance – AI Chatbot (RAG Project)</h1>
+<h2>📝 Overview</h2>

+This project builds an AI chatbot designed to help users understand MAGHREBIA home insurance services.

+MAGHREBIA is a Tunisian insurance company that offers different types of insurance such as:

+Auto insurance

+Health insurance

+Home insurance

+This chatbot focuses mainly on home insurance, helping users ask questions and receive clear explanations about guarantees, options, and services.

+The project combines Artificial Intelligence (AI) and Retrieval-Augmented Generation (RAG) to generate answers based on real insurance documents.

+<h2>🚀 Key Features</h2>
+<h3>Document Processing</h3>

+The original insurance document is processed before being used by the AI:

+Splitting the main document into structured sections

+Cleaning and preparing the text

+Dividing the text into smaller chunks

+This makes the information easier for the AI to search and understand.

+<h3>RAG (Retrieval-Augmented Generation)</h3>

+The chatbot uses a RAG system to answer questions.

+How it works:

+The user asks a question

+The system searches the most relevant text chunks

+These chunks are sent to the AI model

+The AI generates a clear answer using this context

+This helps the chatbot give more accurate and reliable responses.

+<h3>Vector Search with FAISS</h3>

+The project uses FAISS to perform fast similarity search between questions and documents.

+FAISS allows the system to:

+Store document embeddings

+Find the most relevant information quickly

+Improve the quality of chatbot answers

+<h3>Local AI Model with Ollama</h3>

+The chatbot uses Ollama to run a local language model such as:

+Llama 3

+Llama 3.1

+Running models locally provides:

+Faster responses

+Better privacy

+No external API required

+<h2>🛠 Technologies Used</h2>

+<b>Python</b> – main programming language

+<b>Sentence Transformers</b> – text embeddings

+<b>FAISS</b> – vector similarity search

+<b>Ollama</b> – local AI model execution

+<b>RAG Architecture</b> – context-based AI responses

+<h2>📊 Data Source</h2>

+The chatbot uses internal documentation about MAGHREBIA home insurance, including:

+Insurance guarantees

+Optional services

+Insurance packs

+Assistance services

+The information is processed and converted into vector embeddings to enable semantic search.

+<h2>📁 Project Structure</h2>
+<pre> ├── assurance_complet.txt # Main insurance document ├── data/ # Processed insurance sections ├── chunks/ # Text chunks used for RAG ├── chatbot_rag.py # Main chatbot script ├── README.md # Project documentation </pre>
+<h2>💬 Example Interaction</h2>

+User:

+What does the home insurance cover?

+Chatbot:

+MAGHREBIA home insurance protects your home against several risks such as:
+- Theft
+- Water damage
+- Fire and electrical damage
+- Natural events like storms
+<h2>📌 Why This Project?</h2>

+This project demonstrates how AI can be used to improve customer assistance in the insurance sector.

+It shows the ability to:

+Build a RAG chatbot

+Process real business documents

+Use vector search and embeddings

+Deploy a local AI assistant

+<h2>🌐 Connect With Me</h2>

+📧 Email: faresguesmi815@gmail.com

+💼 LinkedIn:
+<a href="https://www.linkedin.com/in/fares-guesmi-6aa849262/">Fares Guesmi</a>

 ⭐ If you like this project, feel free to give it a star on GitHub!

-✅ Si tu veux, je peux aussi te faire une version encore meilleure pour impressionner les recruteurs (stage / AI engineer) :

-plus professionnelle

-toujours courte

-avec diagramme architecture RAG.